jmfrancklab/pyspecdata/README.rst

 Installation for developers
 ---------------------------
 **Warning** Before running the installation for developers, you must first check that the output of ``conda info`` on your git bash terminal matches the output of your anaconda prompt.
-If these do not match you will have to make the conda environment accessible to all users.

 Once this is checked, to install pySpecData from github, just ``git clone https://github.com/jmfranck/pyspecdata.git``.
-Then switch over to the anaconda prompt and move to the directory where setup.py lives (ex. ``git/pyspecdata/``), and type
+Then switch over to the anaconda prompt and move to the directory where setup.py lives (root directory of repository), and type
 ``python setup.py develop``.
 Make sure that this terminates with a successful message, and without any compilation errors.